-You apply to the programme online at www.universityadmissions.se (in English), or www.antagning.se (in Swedish).
+You apply to the programme online in English at universityadmissions.se, or apply i Swedish at antagning.se.
 On those pages, you also submit your documentation of eligibility for university studies and English proficiency.
 Besides the online application, you need to submit your portfolio to Linnaeus University (LNU) in time.
 Please read the instructions regarding the portfolio carefully.

 I have questions regarding my eligibility for BA level studies?

 Please contact: firstname.lastname@example.org.
 They are taking care of the admission process and can answer all questions regarding documentations and deadlines.